Just admit it: you’re a travel blogs junkie.

 Must-read post: Experiencing Bad Luck When Traveling

 She ditched the “American Dream” and created her own instead.
 Camille sold everything back in 2012 and since then she’s lived with her home on her back in over twenty countries, becoming a certified yoga teacher, and discovering the true meaning of happiness along the way.

 Must-read post: The Legend Of Little Holbox

 Alice’s travel blog is full of useful tips for solo female travel, concentrating on destinations in Asia, where she also teaches English.
 Her stories are witty and surprising, full of information and funny details.
-While travelling, she’s willingly throwing herself into anything outside of her comfort zone.
+While traveling, she’s willingly throwing herself into anything outside of her comfort zone.

 Must-read post: My Sak Yant Tattoo: Chiang Mai Thailand

 Kristin’s travel blog is for the adventurous, experience-seeking, independent travelers.
 She’s from Southern California and has dedicated her life to solo traveling the world in the most genuine way possible.
 For her, that means talking to locals and delving deep into their culture.